162 records

 • Bulbous Oat Grass Arrhenatherum elatius var. bulbosum 'Variegatum'

 Clump-forming ornamental grass with a spreading tuberous root system.
-Long, slender leaves are variegated with green and creem stripes running the length of the leaf.
+Long, slender leaves are variegated with green and cream stripes running the length of the leaf.
 May become invasive in areas with too much water or fertilizer.
 Plant in an area with room to grow.
 In colder regions, mildly attractive flowers will bloom on tall stalks, but there are rarely blossoms in areas with hot summer nights.

 • Bur Oak Quercus macrocarpa